EXPERT TIPS ON BUILDING A MORE SUSTAINABLE FASHION INDUSTRY

 THE NEED TO BUILD A MORE SUSTAINABLE VALUE CHAIN

 From designers and fit technology experts to sustainability consultants and fashion entrepreneurs, when it comes to driving forward environmental sustainability within the world of fashion, it’s clear that everyone has their own unique role to play across the entire value chain in order to make a difference.
-“We must create a balanced supply and demand chain that match its products to the consumer, and that way, we can prevent damaging consequences like overproduction and deadstock,” says Jessica Couch, Fit Technology Expert and Founder of Luxor + Finch Consulting.
+“We must create a balanced supply and demand chain that matches its products to the consumer, and that way, we can prevent damaging consequences like overproduction and deadstock,” says Jessica Couch, Fit Technology Expert and Founder of Luxor + Finch Consulting.
 “Communication across the supply chain is key, that way we can gain a better understanding of what and why certain practices are not working,” adds Laura Gibson, Sustainable Fashion Consultant & Co-founder Lab 2030.

 Therefore, to be able to create a sustainable product lifecycle from end-to-end, all departments must effectively collaborate throughout each stage of the process.
 “For upcoming or existing brands, it’s important to do an ecological 360 check on what impact on everything you do can not only have in the present, but five years from now…from the source of the garment through to manufacturing, distribution, and transportation all the way to the consumer,” shares Nina Gbor, Sustainable Fashion Educator.
 “We need to look at where the product ends up, and ultimately reverse engineer it,” adds Marije de Roos, Founder & CEO, Positive Fibers.